scharlau/Rails_Guessing_Game/README.md

 you the option of deleting the branch if it doesn't go smoothly.

 ## What to do next ##
-First round, fix the game so that it correctly tells you if you won.
+1. Fix the game so that it correctly tells you if you won.
-Second round, make the forms only show, and allow to edit, only what they need to play the game.
+2. Make the forms only show, and allow to edit, only what they need to play the game.
-Third round, fix anything else, which you think could be done better.
+3. Fix anything else, which you think could be done better.